-- To receive a copy of the final investigation report, including any attachments and supporting documents from the Title IX Coordinator or designee at least ten (10) days in advance of the hearing. - To receive written notice of the date, time, location, participants, and policies charged at least five (5) business days in advance of the hearing to allow the parties sufficient time to prepare for the hearing. - To be accompanied by an advisor of their choice, at their own cost, or to have an advisor provided to them by the Office of Student Conduct without fee or charge. - To inspect and review, during the hearing, all evidence obtained during the investigation that is directly related to the allegations in the formal complaint. - To present that evidence that supports or refutes the alleged conduct. - To present witnesses, including fact and expert witnesses.

-- To have their advisor conduct live cross-examination on the other party and any witnesses. - To remain silent or to participate as they see fit, including full, partial, or no participation; however, they should carefully review the section on cross examination, below, to understand the potential impacts should they choose to limit participation. - To challenge the objectivity of a hearing officer(s), given reasonable cause to believe they may be biased or have a conflict of interest. - To appeal, regardless of the outcome, based on the following grounds: 1) Procedural irregularity; 2) Significant and relevant new information that was not available at the time of the hearing; 3) The Title IX Coordinator, Investigator, or hearing officer(s) had a conflict of interest or bias, which affected the outcome; 4) Unduly harsh or arbitrary findings or sanctions.
+- To receive a copy of the final investigation report, including any attachments and supporting documents from the Title IX Coordinator or designee at least ten (10) days in advance of the hearing. - To receive written notice of the date, time, location, participants, and policies charged at least five (5) business days in advance of the hearing to allow the parties sufficient time to prepare for the hearing. - To be accompanied by an advisor of their choice, at their own cost, or to have an advisor provided to them by the Office of Student Conduct without fee or charge. - To inspect and review, during the hearing, all evidence obtained during the investigation that is directly related to the allegations in the formal complaint. - To present that evidence that supports or refutes the alleged conduct - To present witnesses, including fact and expert witnesses. - To have their advisor conduct live cross-examination on the other party and any witnesses. - To remain silent or to participate as they see fit, including full, partial, or no participation. - To challenge the objectivity of a hearing officer(s), given reasonable cause to believe they may be biased or have a conflict of interest. - To appeal, regardless of the outcome, based on the following grounds: (1) Procedural irregularity; (2) Significant and relevant new information that was not available at the time of the hearing; (3) The Title IX Coordinator, Investigator, or hearing officer(s) had a conflict of interest or bias, which affected the outcome; (4) Unduly harsh or arbitrary findings or sanctions.